 Lynda and Stewart Resnick Student Success Center, Cal Poly SLO

 In 2024 the Resnick’s donated 20 million dollars to California Polytechnic State University in San Luis Obispo to build the Lynda and Stewart Resnick Student Success Center.
 This building will be 25,000 square feet and will house the development center for career services.
+Once completed, it will be located on the corner of North Perimeter Road and Village Drive.
 We will visit and photograph this building once construction has completed.

 Since the early 2000s, the Resnick’s have supported numerous Cal Poly students through their Wonderful Scholars program.